-In addition to your role as a data analyst, you will serve as a "respondent" -- a consumer of analysis produced by other teams.
-As a respondent you will be responsible for commenting and providing thoughtful and constructive feedback on the presentations given by the producer team to which you are assigned.
+In addition to their role as data analysts, each team will serve as a "client" -- a consumer of analysis produced by other teams.
+In their role as clients, teams will be responsible for commenting and providing thoughtful and constructive feedback on the presentations given by the producer team to which they are assigned.
 The goal is to push the producer to explore useful analysis avenues and discover limitations in their analysis.